-Fresh air, physical activity and focus on something other than a full inbox and crammed meeting calendar can administer an attitude adjustment before you even get to work and log in.
+Fresh air, physical activity and focus on something other than a full inbox and crammed meeting calendar can administer an attitude adjustment before you even start your day.
 Translation: bike commuting can be awesome, and those benefits extend even to cycling jaunts for other reasons.
 No wonder that even in the midst of a pandemic, we're also in the midst of a bicycle boom.

 When it comes to commuter bikes, one size doesn’t fit all.
-The best bike is the one that you can’t wait to ride.
-And here are some of our favorite new releases.
+The best bike is the one you can’t wait to ride.
+Here are some of our favorites.

 GT Grade Elite

 Best Bike for Dirt Road and Gravel Commutes

 The adventure-ready, gravel-friendly alloy Grade Elite is lightweight, better at absorbing bumps in the road, and more versatile and adjustable than ever before.
 The Triple rear Triangle has floating seat stays for better shock absorption without sacrificing pedaling efficiency.
 A flip chip fork lets you choose the feel of your ride, either extra stable or quick and lively.
 Mechanical disc brakes give you total control.
 A range of tube and fork mounts hold bags and bottles in a variety of configurations, for the real road warriors out there.

 Shinola The Bixby